didlawowo/fluxcd-viewer/README.md

 # 🚀 FluxCD Viewer

-FluxCD Viewer is a lightweight web interface for visualizing and monitoring the state of your FluxCD Kustomizations in your Kubernetes cluster.
+FluxCD Viewer is a lightweight web interface for visualizing and monitoring FluxCD resources in your Kubernetes cluster.

 ## 🎯 Features

 - Overview of FluxCD Kustomizations
+- Overview of FluxCD HelmReleases
 - Real-time deployment status
 - Grouping by categories (apis, apps, addons)
 - Detailed conditions and error messages